How Do Tech Giants Compare at Protecting Privacy?

 EFF’s 2017 privacy report rankings via the Electronic Frontier Foundation

-These stats matter because it involves your most valuable assets: user data.
-While an external source is likely requesting or purchasing the info for valid or understandable reasons like gathering evidence for an investigation or merely to create more targeted marketing campaigns, the problem is that the data then becomes less secure.
-More access to private data and online info on individuals or businesses means higher chances of a successful cyberattack.
+While an external source is likely requesting or purchasing the info for valid or understandable reasons like gathering evidence for an investigation or merely creating more targeted marketing campaigns, the problem is that the data then becomes less secure.

 Cyberattacks are already a concern for businesses with user data under their own roofs or with the outside vendors they partner with for business needs like Amazon’s Web Services or telecommunication through Slack.
-However, by providing external sources with online user data and information, Tech companies are widening the scope of accessibility to this data, thus making successful cyberattacks more likely.

 But there’s hope.